clicknium/clicknium-docs/README.md

 ### Run the Sample
 In Visual Studio Code, open sample.py and press `Ctrl+F5` to run the script.
 It will do:
 - Open a search engine page
-- Input a keyword and click search button
+- Input a keyword and click the search button
 - Open a notepad
 - Input text to notepad